sbinmakhashen/30-projects-challenge/Day_16_Image_Feed/README.md

-### A web app that adds a new random image feed everytime the user clicks the button
+### A web app that adds a new random image feed every time the user clicks the button